SASheader1

 Nominations should include:

-• the “Charles C. Kolb Award for Archaeological Ceramics 2023 - Nomination Form” filled in
+• the “Charles C. Kolb Award 2024 - Nomination Form” filled in

 • a digital copy of the actual paper (as accepted for publication, including any additional material submitted), and